Pegabots/API/README.md

+# This script recovers data from Twitter users and its timeline and transform into panda's dataframe and exports it to csv files

 # before you go, take a moment to use the best practices for this repository

 This code was run with `python 3.9.4`.
 The packages are listed at the `requirements.txt` file.